nxrighthere/ValveSockets-CSharp/README.md

 ### Structures
 #### Address
-Contains marshalled structure with an IP address and port number.
+Contains marshalled data with an IP address and port number.

 `Address.ip` IP address in bytes.